EndPointCorp/end-point-blog/2020/10/06/java-hotswap.md

 The usual JVM doesn't include the HotSwap feature.
 For my purposes I downloaded [DCEVM](http://dcevm.github.io/), an alternative JVM which includes HotSwap.
 It's also possible to patch some existing JVMs to add HotSwap, if you'd prefer.
-When I run the same code with DCEVM, it does the same thing, with additional debugging output:
+When I run the same code with DCEVM, it runs the code just like it did with the normal JVM, with additional debugging output:

 ```
 Starting HotswapAgent '/home/josh/hotswaptest/dcevm/lib/hotswap/hotswap-agent.jar'